directus/directus/docs/user-guide/settings/theming.md

 ## Branding

-The branding section contains glboal settings that are applied as defaults throughout the Data Studio and favicon.
+The branding section contains global settings that are applied as defaults throughout the Data Studio and favicon.

 - **Project Color** — Sets color on the project logo, favicon and login/public pages.
 - **Project Logo** — Adds a 40x40px logo at the top of the